JulianaTorresBR/odin-landing_page/README.md

 # odin-landing_page
-Landing Page Odin Project
+Landing Page - Odin Project

-Create an landing page using Html and Css
+-Second Odin Project-

+This is a project from the course "The Odin Project - Foundations".
+It's the second project of the course using what was learned in the CSS fundamentals.